All Episodes

 It's Obama who has appeared positive and all.

-Who they're gonna point to?
+Who are they going to point to?

-They're gonna be pointing to the naysayers, the negativists, the demo, the Republicans who who didn't want it to work and all this sort of stuff, and the governors in the Republican states where these exchanges are.
+They're going to be pointing to the naysayers, the negativists, the Republicans who didn't want it to work and all this sort of stuff.

 Very, very intelligent guy.

-Written countless books, is is an is uh an accomplished historian, although it's not his profession.
+Is an accomplished historian, although it's not his profession.

-He says to me, did you ever in your wildest dreams think Obama would be this bad?
+He says to me, Did you ever in your wildest dreams think Obama would be this bad?

 He said the fundamental transformation of this country begins in five days.